 Taxes enable governments to finance public sector initiatives and create national environments that are conducive to economic growth.
 Unfortunately, tax fraud remains a major issue in Europe.
 According to official statistics, European Union member states lose up to 190 billion euros a year to tax avoidance and evasion.
 Estonia is no exception: the Estonian Tax and Customs Board (ETCB) calculated that in 2019, the nation had lost 134,1 million euros of tax revenue in non-reported or under-reported income.

 Unfortunately, the processes currently employed by many national tax agencies, such as document processing and reporting, are time-consuming, repetitive and slow.
 Artificial intelligence can help agencies detect fraud more efficiently with fewer false positives, enabling public servants to dedicate their time to high-value tasks while building a trust-based relationship with taxpayers.
-The ETCB is currently seeking to create an AI-based “human-in-the-loop” system that will not only enable more efficient tax collection but also increase accuracy over time.
+The ETCB is currently seeking to create an AI-based “human-in-the-loop” system that will not only enable more efficient tax fraud detection but also increase accuracy over time.

 This will enable more accurate identification of potential fraud and streamline operations of both analysts and auditors.